NIRSpec Background Recommended Strategies

 5 point | FS, MOS | Yes | √4 SNR1pt |

-Here, we provide guidance on how to implement each case in Table 2 in the ETC and APT.
+Here, guidance is provided on how to implement each case in Table 2 in the ETC and APT.

-The IFU off-scene nodding should be implemented in the ETC with one exposure.
-The noise from the off-scene nod exposure will be accounted for correctly, regardless of whether the observation is background, detector, or source-noise limited.
+The IFU on-target + off-target nodding (1 point on-source, 1 point off-source) should be implemented in the ETC with one exposure, selecting the ETC's IFU On-Target + Off-Target Pointing on the Detector Strategy Tab.
+The noise from the off-target nod exposure will be accounted for correctly, regardless of whether the observation is background, detector, or source-noise limited.
 The SNR reported from the ETC will not need to be corrected.
-However, the total time for the strategy reported by the ETC is only for the on-scene observation.
-Users will have to implement a separate off-scene observation in APT, which will slightly more than double the time required for the observations.
-The off-scene nod option is described in more detail in the NIRSpec Dithering Recommended Strategies; it is implemented in APT using a Target Group.
+However, the total time for the strategy reported by the ETC is only for the on-target observation.
+Users will have to implement a separate off-target observation in APT, which will slightly more than double the time required for the observations.
+The IFU on-target + off-target nod option is described in more detail in the NIRSpec Dithering Recommended Strategies; it is implemented in APT using a Target Group.

-The IFU 2-point in-scene nodding should be implemented in the ETC with one exposure.
+The IFU on-target 2-point nodding should be implemented in the ETC with one Total Dithers.
 The noise will be calculated correctly, regardless of whether the observation is background, detector, or source-noise limited, so a correction is not needed.
-In this case, selecting the ETC's IFU Nod In Scene on the Detector Strategy Tab will double the number of exposures to show the correct total exposure time.
+In this case, selecting the ETC's IFU On-Target 2-Point Nod on the Detector Strategy Tab will double the number of exposures to show the correct total exposure time.
 In APT, this strategy is implemented by selecting 2-POINT NOD under Dither Type, and entering the number of groups and integrations desired per nod.
 APT's exposure table will show 2 dithers.

-For background- and detector-limited observations, the IFU 4-point in-scene nod should be implemented in the ETC as a 2-point in-scene nod.
-The number of exposures is still one, and the groups and integrations specified should be for a single nod position.
-Then, to scale to the 4-point nod, the total exposure time will be twice what is reported by the ETC (2 times the 2-point nod time), and the achieved SNR will be √3 higher (see Table 2).
+For background- and detector-limited observations, the IFU on-target 4-point nod should be implemented in the ETC by selecting the strategy IFU On-Target N-Point Nod, with the Dither Patterns automatically specified as Default 4 Point Nod.
+The noise will be calculated correctly from the three nod positions not containing the source.
+The number of exposures (Total Dithers in the ETC) is still 1, and the groups and integrations specified should be for a single nod position.
 In APT, this strategy is implemented by selecting 4-POINT NOD under Dither Type, and entering the number of groups and integrations desired per nod.
 APT's exposure table will show 4 dithers.
-As noted above, for observations that are limited by the noise on the source, nodding yields the same SNR dithering, so the 4-point in-scene nod can be calculated in the ETC by choosing 2 exposures and a 2-point in-scene nod (4 total exposures).
+As noted above, for observations that are limited by the noise on the source, nodding yields the same SNR as dithering.

 FS and MOS nodding